 Here are some of the things to be considered when spraying:

-A buffer zone is the downwind distance separating the point of direct pesticide application from the nearest boundary of a sensitive habitat.
-Farmers must plan to leave a suitable buffer zone between the treatment area and adjacent sensitive areas.
+A spray buffer zone is the downwind distance separating the point of direct pesticide application from the nearest boundary of a sensitive habitat.
+Farmers must plan to leave a suitable spray buffer zone between the treatment area and adjacent sensitive areas.

-Use this calculator to reduce the potential for spray drift and the required buffer zone.
+When the pesticide product label allows, use the PMRA calculator to reduce the potential for spray drift and the required buffer zone.

 Learn more about spray buffer zones and vegetative filter strips.